dgelsin/dgelsin.github.io/about.md

 ### Small RNAs in *Haloferax volcanii*:

-•	Developed mRNA-seq and small RNA-seq in order to identify that thousands of small non-coding RNAs (sRNAs) are specifically expressed during oxidative stress, suggesting they play a role in the oxidative stress response.
+•	Developed mRNA-seq and small RNA-seq in order to identify that thousands of small non-coding RNAs (sRNAs) are specifically expressed during oxidative stress, suggesting they play a role in the oxidative stress response. <br>

-•	A subset of these sRNAs have anti-correlated differential expression profiles compared to their putative targets, all of which are transposons, suggesting their role in transposon silencing.
+•	A subset of these sRNAs have anti-correlated differential expression profiles compared to their putative targets, all of which are transposons, suggesting their role in transposon silencing.<br>

-•	Developed ribosome profiling in archaea and identified many small RNAs have ribosome association.
+•	Developed ribosome profiling in archaea and identified many small RNAs have ribosome association.<br>

-•	Elucidated the mechanism of an oxidative stress specific intergenic sRNA, *SHOxi*, which plays a role in redox homestasis and survival.
+•	Elucidated the mechanism of an oxidative stress specific intergenic sRNA, *SHOxi*, which plays a role in redox homestasis and survival.<br>

 ### Small RNAs in Halite Microbial Communities:

-•	Developed a pipeline for the discovery of small RNAs using metatranscriptomics (SnapT).
+•	Developed a pipeline for the discovery of small RNAs using metatranscriptomics (SnapT).<br>

-•	Collected samples over two years for metatranscriptomic sequencing.
+•	Collected samples over two years for metatranscriptomic sequencing.<br>

-•	Identified thousands of sRNAs expressed over both years.
+•	Identified thousands of sRNAs expressed over both years.<br>

-•	Temporal and taxonomic specific expression of sRNAs.
+•	Temporal and taxonomic specific expression of sRNAs.<br>

-•	Secondary structure determination and putative target identification of sRNAs using computantional tools.
+•	Secondary structure determination and putative target identification of sRNAs using computantional tools.<br>

 ### Postdoctorate Positions
 I am currently applying for post doctorate positions to continue my career goal of being a primary investigator of a laboratory.
 My interests going forward in the next step of my career are: non-coding RNA biology, cancer biology, and the gut microbiome with specific interest in the gut-brain axis.
 If you have a postdoc position in one of these areas of research please take a look at my website/CV for my skill set and publications and email me.